 Posted below is a staff memo to the Open Space and Trails Board on this topic, and a summary of survey results on the proposed change in regulations.
 The public survey was conducted from Jan.
 14 through Feb.
 15.

-The trail segment under consideration parallels the Roaring Fork River for approximately 1 mile south from the start of the trail at its intersection with the Rio Grande Trail spur at Jaffee Park.
+The trail segment under consideration parallels the Roaring Fork River for approximately 1 mile south from the start of the trail, just beyond the parking and boat ramp area at the park.

 What does voice and sight control mean?
 Dogs may be walked off leash, but must remain within their guardian's eyesight and obey voice commands.